RuddyOne/TwitterBot/README.md

 ### Installing

-Clone or download this repository
+Go to releases to download this program
 ```
-Button is at the top of the repository page
+Pick the latest build in the release tab
 ```

 Change information the config.json file to your own (should look something like below)